-The City of Melbourne will provide a \$30,000 annual contribution to the cost of this resource.
+The Council will provide a flat \$30,000 annual contribution to the cost of this resource.

-With the support of the Executive Officer / Co-ordinator the Recognised Association must develop, for approval by council officers, a vision and 5 year strategic plan for the precinct which will form the basis for an annual business/activity plan.
+With the support of the Executive Officer / Co-ordinator the Precinct Association must develop, for approval by council officers, a vision and 5 year strategic plan for the precinct which will form the basis for an annual business/activity plan.